 Like everything else, QR codes have their pros and cons.
 Your customers must own a smartphone to be able to scan them, and some people who are not tech-savvy might not fancy them.
-However, the very fact that your have an online presence should already define your audience to a large extent.
+However, the very fact that you have an online presence should already define your audience to a large extent.

 Using QR codes is a great way to quickly and easily link your customers to a digital platform.
 They are also super helpful for helping you keep all your promotions up-to-date in front of the customers.

-For brand owners, the most important thing to worth nothing however is that the customer relationship does not end once they make an online purchase.
+For brand owners, the most important thing to worth nothing, however, is that the customer relationship does not end once they make an online purchase.
 In contrast, it's the beginning of a new relationship that brands need to continue to nurture throughout the entire customer journey.
 If done right, marketing through QR codes can give brands some serious competitive edge by gaining new customers via word of mouth while improving customer retention.